 If you feel your glute bridges primarily in your hamstrings (or anywhere else other than your glutes), then give this post a read, where I go further into details about the glute bridge test, as well as cues we use to address this.

-Lastly, if you’re involved with a sport club or organization in Ottawa and are interested in having me come speak about movement and training in the context of your sport, hit me up via the contact form on this site.
+Lastly, if you’re looking to up your fitness or performance game, or if you’re interested in having me come speak about movement and training to your team or sports club, hit me up via the contact form on this site.

-Elsbeth Vaino, B.Sc., CSCS, is a former engineer who still enjoys problem solving, but prefers when movement is the topic.
+Elsbeth Vaino, B.Sc., CSCS, is an engineer turned personal trainer who still enjoys problem solving, but prefers when movement is the topic.